CharlieGearsTech/CharlieGearsTech.github.io/_posts/2021-07-01-Autosar_Classic.md

 * **Provided Port (P-Port)**, defines Sender/Receiver (**S/R**) that provides a transmission signal and defines Client /Service (**C/S**) to forward a service to a client.
 * **Require Port (R-Port)**, defines Sender/Receiver (**S/R**) to reception of signals, and defines Clients /Service (**C/S**) to reception of services of a server.

-The interface type of Sender/Receiver coonect the information based on data forms for one or more receptor by one or more transmissors.
-The mode management can be used to determine which receptor and transmissors to use.
-This type of interfaces can be sopported by the following port types:
+The interface type of Sender/Receiver connect the information based on data forms for one or more receptor by one or more transmissions.
+The mode management can be used to determine which receptor and transmissions to use.
+This type of interfaces can be supported by the following port types:
 * **RPort** The component consume a data value. ![](https://raw.githubusercontent.com/CharlieGearsTech/CharlieGearsTech.github.io/main/images/RPort.png)
 * **PPort** The component delivers a data value ![](https://raw.githubusercontent.com/CharlieGearsTech/CharlieGearsTech.github.io/main/images/PPort.png)
 * **PRPort** The component can consume and delivers the data values of specific port.